 The exact location and position of your ad depends on how it ranks against competing bids.
 If your bid is not high enough, you might not get the space you want, such as on the first page of search results.
 When adding your keywords, Bing Ads will provide you estimated minimum bids that can help get your ads shown in the preferred locations on Bing Network.
 These bid suggestions are labeled First page, Mainline and Best position bids.
 You can adjust this amount as you see fit.

 Read What is "ad position"? to learn more.

-There are additional tools at your disposal for research and optimisation of your keyword lists.
+There are additional tools at your disposal for research and optimization of your keyword lists.
 Click the Tools link at the top of the page to find Research keywords.

-After you have selected your keywords, you can identify your preferred match types and bids for each keyword.
+After you select your keywords, you can identify your preferred match types and bids for each keyword.

 Continuing further, you’ll come to the Add to ad group screen, where you can choose the account, campaign and ad group in which to add these keywords.

 You’ll use the Ad Preview and Diagnostics tool, located in the Tools menu, to see what your ad looks like against other pay-per-click (PPC) advertisers and organic search results.
 This tool is a simulation.
 It is not an active webpage where you could affect data or accidentally charge yourself for clicking an ad.

 Keywords that do not meet Bing Ads policies are given a disapproved status.
 You will be alerted to any issues with your keywords in the Delivery column of your keywords list at which time you can either fix the issue or request an exception.

 Bing Ads Intelligence

 An even more powerful tool for working with keywords is Bing Ads Intelligence.
 To download and install, click the Tools tab and find it by the link “Bing Ads Intelligence.”
 This tool seamlessly operates in Microsoft Office Excel 2013, 2010 and 2007 and provides many features and templates for researching keywords.